Soaking in one of the many New Zealand hot springs is one of our favourite ways to unwind and relax. When there is a spa attached, it’s even better.

 This is where Auckland goes for some family-friendly hot springs fun.
 Honestly, we haven’t been for years, and it’s time to go again.

 Rather than another photo of us soaking in a tub, I thought this overview does a better job of showing the fun, especially the big water slide.
 The water is heated naturally by geothermal activity, and there are also several spa pools to choose from.
-Reserve your often discounted entry to Parakai Springs here.
+Reserve your often-discounted entry to Parakai Springs here.

-Hot Water Beach
+Hot Water Beach (free), Coromandel Peninsula

-Should you be one of the first to arrive; note that the hot spots are inland from the huge boulders in the water
+Should you be one of the first to arrive, note that the hot spots are inland from the huge boulders in the water.

-This natural wonder is one of the many unique things to do in NZ.
-Be sure to check the tides before you go and arrive within 2 hours on either side of the low tide.
+- Be sure to check the tides before you go and arrive within 2 hours on either side of the low tide.

-The Lost Spring
+The Lost Spring, Whitianga, Coromandel

 Also tucked away in the Coromandel Peninsula, The Lost Spring is a hidden gem that’s worth seeking out.
-The complex includes a range of hot pools, including a cave pool that’s surrounded by stalactites and stalagmites.
+The complex includes a range of hot pools, including a cave pool surrounded by stalactites and stalagmites.

 The water is rich in silica, which is said to be good for the skin.
 There’s also a day spa, restaurant, and bar on site.
 We loved it so much that we wrote about it here: Whitianga Hot Pools – Why we love the mineral-rich water at Lost Spring